0xm4ud/py-shellcodeEnc/README.md

 TODO - print cssharp decrypt function.

 This is mainly for:
-Avoiding getting flagged because of msfvenom builtin decoder which is a red flag for any security solution.
+Avoiding getting flagged because of msfvenom meterpreter encoded builtin decoder which is a red flag for any security solution.

 1 - using with a shellcode runner with decryption routine implemented.